kentweigel/UiRouterDemoApp/README.md

 UiRouterDemoApp

 A simple implementation of ui-router, for quick reference.
-Static sample data is provided by WebAPI.

 Steps:
 1. Add a reference to the angular-ui-router.js file in index.html.